OnionIoT/documentation/.github/ISSUE_TEMPLATE/documentation-Article-Tasklist.md

 # **The Workflow**

 ## **Backlog Column: List of Subtasks**
-- [ ] Subtask 1: Idea dump from subject matter expert.
+- [ ] Subtask 1 (Workflow Reference 1): Idea dump from subject matter expert is completed.
-- Create document of ideas for an outline for the new article.
+- Create document of ideas for an outline of the new article.
 - Deliverable: google doc
-- [ ] Subtask 2: Technical Writer creates the outline of article and high level ideas for for review.
+- [ ] Subtask 2 (Workflow Reference 2): Technical Writer has createe the outline of article and high level ideas for for review.
 - Revise and expand on the provided google doc
 - Deliverable: google doc outline
-- [ ] Subtask 3: SME will review and provide feedback for changes or move the ticket to "Ready for Development"
+- [ ] Subtask 3 (Workflow Reference 3): SME has reviewed and approved the ticket "Ready for Development"

 ## **Ready for Development Column: List of Subtasks**
-- [ ] Subtask 1: PM will assign the task to a technical writer.
+- [ ] Subtask 1(Workflow Reference 4): PM has assigned the task to a technical writer.
-- [ ] Subtask 2: Technical writer moves ticket to "In Progress" when work begins.
+- [ ] Subtask 2(Workflow Reference 5): Technical writer has moved ticket to "In Progress" when work begins.

 ## **In Progress Column: List of Subtasks**
 - Technical writer is creating content.